Drew Morris, Founder & CEO

 page), I wanted to say a few words about why Great Numbers! came to be, and its implications for executives and investors.

-spanned more than a decade.
+spanned more than two decades.
 Because I found myself pulled into this work by a belief.
 A belief in the power of insight to address

 The way most companies drive results is for senior management to set profit and

 revenue-growth targets for the executives who run the company's individual businesses.
 Then they apply the "heat" needed to achieve them.
 Typically, the

 executive is left to "figure it out," that is, to "do something(s)" to make the target.

 But the heat creates "numbers stress," the chronic, nagging worries, "Will I make my

 numbers?
 And what if I don't?"
 This numbers stress suppresses both creativity and clear thinking; not helpful in figuring it out.

 And having targets that might have been challenging in the past can lead to results